lasdf1234/en/documentation/Big-Data-Infrastructure-Services/JMR/Pricing/Price-Overview.md

 * The second-generation Virtual Machine (except for high-frequency computing) is temporarily open only in cn-north-1, cn-east-2 and cn-south-1, and the high-frequency computing type is only available in cn-south-1;
 * The first generation of general-purpose, compute-optimized, and memory-optimized Virtual Machine in cn-north-1 and cn-east-2 regions may also run on 2.3 GHz Intel Xeon E5-2698 v3 (Haswell) processors
 * After purchasing an instance, you can modify the configuration of the instance according to the change of business scale.
-For details, please refer to ["Resize"] ().
+For details, please refer to ["Resize"]().

 ## Cloud Disk Service fee